donnemartin/dev-setup/README.md

 It will get installed in the `venv` folder, and not conflict with other projects.

 **Important**: Remember to add `venv` to your project's `.gitignore` file so you don't include all of that in your source code!

+### Virtualenvwrapper

+[Virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) is a set of extensions that includes wrappers for creating and deleting virtual environments and otherwise managing your development workflow, making it easier to work on more than one project at a time without introducing conflicts in their dependencies.

+Main features include:

+* Organizes all of your virtual environments in one place.
+* Wrappers for managing your virtual environments (create, delete, copy).
+* Use a single command to switch between environments.
+* Tab completion for commands that take a virtual environment as argument.

+#### Installation

+The section [Step 5: Run the pydata.sh Script](https://github.com/donnemartin/dev-setup#step-5-run-the-pydata-script) installs Virtualenvwrapper.

+#### Usage

+Create a new virtual environment.
+When you create a new environment it automatically becomes the active environment:

+    $ mkvirtualenv [env name]

+Remove an existing virtual environment.
+The environment must be deactivated (see below) before it can be removed:

+    $ rmvirtualenv [env name]

+Activate a virtual environment.
+Will also list all existing virtual environments if no argument is passed:

+    $ workon [env name]

+Deactivate the currently active virtual environment.
+Note that workonwill automatically deactivate the current environment before activating a new one:

+    $ deactivate

 ### Ruby and RVM